-When you start an Invisalign treatment program with us, we’ll give you your aligner trays for the current phase and next several phases.
+When you start an Invisalign treatment program with us, we’ll give you your aligner trays for the current phase and the next several phases.
 Having these trays in advance means you can continue treatment without requiring too many visits to the clinic.
-But of course for patients who wish to come in they are always welcome to do so.
+But of course, patients who wish to come in, are always welcome to do so.

 Invisalign can treat a range of orthodontic issues including:

 If you have a gap between your teeth, you have a spacing issue.
 This excess space can appear either in one area of your mouth or through your entire bite.
 It is usually caused by abnormal jawbone growth or tooth loss which caused surrounding teeth to shift.
 The fashion industry might have at some point glamourised the gapped teeth look, but in orthodontics, having gaps in teeth is an invitation for food to be caught between the teeth and gums, leading to pain and gum disease!

 When there is not enough room in your mouth for your teeth to sit and grow comfortably, they can overlap and twist.
 This is known as overcrowding, which typically happens in people with small jawbones.
 When not addressed, overcrowded teeth can become crooked and affect your bite.
 They are also harder to clean, which increases plaque buildup and your chances of tooth decay and gum disease.